PRoH: Dynamic Planning and Reasoning over Knowledge Hypergraphs for Retrieval-Augmented Generation: Method

 \subsection{Answer and Path Retrieval}

 The core subroutine for resolving subquestions is the retrieval of answer--path pairs from the question subgraph $\mathcal{H}_{q} = (\mathcal{V}_{q}, \mathcal{E}_{q})$.
-We employ an iterative deepening beam search that progressively explores $\mathcal{H}_{q}$.
+We employ beam search to progressively explore $\mathcal{H}_{q}$ with increasing depth.
 At each depth level, the subquestion is attempted using the knowledge retrieved based on a reasoning path discovered so far.
 The process terminates once a reasoning path provides sufficient knowledge to answer the subquestion.
 Due to space limitations, we detail the algorithm of answer and path retrieval in Appendix~\ref{appendix:alg:path}.

-\myparagraph{Graph Re-anchoring} For a subquestion $q_j$, the relevant knowledge should be within a more concise subregion of the question subgraph $\mathcal{H}_q$, where the topic entities $\mathcal{T}$ and target hyperedges $\mathcal{R}$ of the original question provide weaker guidance for the search.
-To account for this, we re-anchor the graph by identifying the topic entities $\mathcal{T}_j$ and target hyperedges $\mathcal{R}_j$ specific to $q_j$, following the same procedure described in Section~\ref{subsec:graph_achor}.
-These graph elements serve as seeds for the subsequent beam search, constraining the exploration of $\mathcal{H}_{q}$ to the regions most relevant to $q_j$.
-Based on $\mathcal{T}_j$ and $\mathcal{R}_j$, we initialize the search frontier $\mathcal{F}_e$ with the target hyperedges $\mathcal{R}_j$ and the hyperedges incident to the topic entities $\mathcal{T}_j$.
+\myparagraph{Graph Re-anchoring} For a subquestion $q_j$, the relevant knowledge should be within a more concise subregion of the question subgraph $\mathcal{H}_q$.
+Accordingly, we re-anchor the graph, identify the topic entities $\mathcal{T}_j$ and target hyperedges $\mathcal{R}_j$ specific to $q_j$, following the same procedure described in Section~\ref{subsec:graph_achor}. $\mathcal{T}_j$ and $\mathcal{R}_j$ serve as seeds for the subsequent beam search, \ie we initialize the search frontier $\mathcal{F}_e$ with $\mathcal{R}_j$ and the hyperedges incident to $\mathcal{T}_j$.
 The key challenge is then to guide the search toward discovering knowledge most relevant to the question $q_j$.
 To address this challenge, we design a strategy tailored to KHs.